-Research and planning are the foundations for effective, meaningful climate and agriculture policy.
+Research & planning are the foundations for effective, meaningful climate and agriculture policy.

 CalCAN tracks all of these climate plans and climate research funding programs and provides input to deliver the perspectives and expertise of sustainable and organic agriculture.